madskjeldgaard/tree-sitter-supercollider/README.md

 		- Assign to array indices ala x[2] = "yo";
 	- index slicing in arrays / subranges
 - Classes
-	- Class return statements
+	- Class return statements - should these be demarcated somehow?
 - Single expressions with no semicolon in a file (this even legal sc?)

-### Syntax highlighting
-- All Syntax highlighting :)

 ## Try it out